 Epilog Helix 24 Laser: For engravers looking to work with large engraving pieces, the Epilog Helix is an ideal choice.
 The Helix's generous 24" x 18" x 8.5" (610 x 457 x 215.9 mm) engraving area will allow you to engrave multiple pieces as well as thicker materials, including boxes and vases.

-The cost of the laser systems are determined by speed (stepper vs. servo motors), engraving table size, and laser wattage (ranging from 30 to 120 watts) and range from $7,995 to $45,000.
-If you'd like help determining which laser is right for your application and to receive pricing information, call us at 888-437-4564 or fill out our request form.
+The cost of our various laser systems is determined by speed (stepper vs. servo motors), engraving table size, and laser wattage (ranging from 30 watts to 120 watts) and range from $7,995 to $45,000 (US price only).
+If you'd like help determining which laser is right for your application or receive pricing information, call us at +1 303 277 1188, or fill out our request form.

 Yes!
 Personalization and customization of products is in high demand.
 Adding a laser engraving service to your current operation is an excellent way to reach possible new customers as well as offer a valued service to your current client base.
-If you have any doubts about the profitability of owning a CO2 laser system, visit our applications page.
-Take a look at www.laserbits.com, a supplier of laserable materials.
-There you will find purchase prices and suggested prices for an array of laserable materials.
+If you have any doubts about the profitability of owning a CO2 laser system, visit our Applications page or read our many Customer Success Stories.

-Also check out our new Start Your Own Engraving and Cutting Business Guide to see the ins and outs of starting a laser business.
+Also check out our new Guidebook to Starting Your Own Engraving & Cutting Business to see the ins and outs of starting a new laser business.

 The cost of operating the laser can be easily figured out by plugging your electricity rates into the following formula using even our highest wattage laser, the 120 watt.